benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 8.md

 #sampling

 #### Quantize
-Following the sampling process, the samples are quantized to levels and bits. *what is quantizing?* This creates a more accurate representation of the signal.
+Following the sampling process, the samples are quantized to levels and bits.
+While sampling records information about audio at given points, quantizing fills in the space between samples.

+This creates a more accurate representation of the signal.
 A higher accuracy representation results in larger data.

 #quantize